resource-watch/slate/source/includes/api/_favourites.md

-# Favourites
+# Favorites

-The users can save their own favourites resources of the API
+The users can save their own favorites resources of the API.

 <aside class="notice">
-Remember — All favourite endpoints need to be authenticated.
+Remember — All favorite endpoints need to be authenticated.
 </aside>